hsgarn/foosobsplus/README.md

 Text to be displayed after the winning teams name when the match is won.
 The default is !!!.

 #### Announce Meatball checkbox and text field
-When checked, the Meatball file will be populated with the text in the Announce Meatball parameter when both teams' scores are one point away from winning.
-Once the score changes, the text in the Meatball file will be automatically cleared.
+When checked, the Meatball OBS source will be populated with the text in the Announce Meatball parameter when both teams' scores are one point away from winning.
+Once the score changes, the text in the Meatball OBS source will be automatically cleared.

 #### Show Time Outs Used
-When checked, the program will put the number of time outs used for each team in the Time Out files.
-When unchecked, the program will put the number of time outs remaining for each team in the Time Out Files.
+When checked, the program will put the number of time outs used for each team in the Time Out OBS sources.
+When unchecked, the program will put the number of time outs remaining for each team in the Time Out OBS sources.

 #### Auto Capitalize Names
 When checked, the program will automatically capitalize the first letter of each team's player's names.
 If not checked, the team names are left as entered.